By Annie Fulgenzi

 When we talk about things in class, my natural example to think about is my own business.
 It’s a real-world application, and it’s really nice all of the resources and support you get here as a student,” said Holding.

 Now, IlliniBox is focusing on working with high-volume events such as conferences, festivals and cafeterias.
-The model was recently put to the test at a World Business Chicago event, which Holding says was a great success.

 Holding is slated to graduate in spring 2023 with a degree in industrial engineering.
 He says he looks forward to continuing to promote sustainability and building IlliniBox.

 Annie Fulgenzi is a Springfield-area native and student at Southern Illinois University Edwardsville, majoring in mass communications and pre-law.
 She is completing a summer internship at Springfield Business Journal and Illinois Times.